-We have a good, flat playground, some small garden areas and a playing field.
+We have a good, flat playground, some small garden areas and a large playing field.
 We also have a quiet area for moments of reflection In addition, from some parts of the site, there are some outstanding views of the village and the valley in which it resides.

 Our organisation is typical of a school of this size, having one class per year group.
 This is very advantageous for teachers in terms of planning and delivering the curriculum.
 Our admission limit means that the school is unlikely to grow any larger, so in many ways we have the perfect compromise, the feel and atmosphere of a small school, without the challenges of mixed aged classes.